Dinoosauro/tiktok-to-ytdlp/README.md

 ## Script options
 You can edit the values of the first five lines of the script to change some useful settings:
 - ```scrolling_min_time``` & ```scrolling_max_time```: change the thread sleeps between a scroll and the next one.
-- ```get_array_after_scroll```: change this if you want to fetch all the TikTok videos when the script has finished scrolling, and not after every single scroll.
-Keep in mind that it seems that TikTok doesn't unappend the previous videos, so this option shouldn't be relevant, but this might change in the future.
 - ```min_views```: don't add a video to the text file if it has fewer than _x_ views.
 - ```delete_from_next_txt```: put this to false if you want that the final txt files has all the links, even the ones you've already downloaded with intermediate files.
 - ```output_name_type```: choose the format for the output file name.
 Valid inputs are: